evanwill/get-git-b/content/5-branches.md

 youtubeid: 2tclc8yTV-s
 ---

-[Branching](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell){:target="_blank" rel="noopener"} is a Git fundamental that allows you to test out ideas in parallel to your main repository without disrupting the main copy.
+[Branching](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) is a Git fundamental that allows you to test out ideas in parallel to your main repository without disrupting the main copy.

-{% include figure.html img="branch-merge.png" alt="arrows depict branch and merge of document versions" caption="Adapted from: Software Carpentry, <a href='http://swcarpentry.github.io/git-novice/01-basics/' target='_blank' rel='noopener'>Version Control with Git</a>" width="100%" %}
+{% include figure.html img="branch-merge.png" alt="arrows depict branch and merge of document versions" caption="Adapted from: Software Carpentry, <a href='http://swcarpentry.github.io/git-novice/01-basics/' >Version Control with Git</a>" width="100%" %}

 A branch is an exact copy of the repository that starts off with its own independent history (without needing to actually copy all the files).
 In a new branch, you can experiment, debug, or wildly modify your repository--all while your main branch is safely tucked away by Git.